NicholasRabbit/TDD/Notes on TDD and Unit Test.md

    What is "Privilege Access"?

    When the legacy code is not testable it maybe a reasonable workaround to invade the legacy code's privacy and directly tweak it internals through Reflection API.
 Tools such as `PrivateAccessor` in JUnit, `Inject` in Laughing Panda are useful for us to approach this problem.

+5. Extra Constructor

+   What is "Extra Constructor"?

+   When we test a product code which depends on a dozen of others classes we should adopt this kind of test pattern named "Extra Constructor".
+This proper solution would isolate these dependencies by using an extra constructor.
+See `ExtractConstructorTest`.

+6. Test-Specific Subclass

+   There isn't any code for me to understand this kind of test pattern.
+With knowing more about TDD in the coming days, I will add details about it.